What Is PRK?

 PRK Explained Further…

-After PRK, a surgeon places a soft contact lens over the eye to help the outer layer to grow back and this can take 3-5 days, during that period, the patient may experience discomfort and blurred vision.
-PRK takes longer to achieve a result than LASIK, but because the surgeon does not create or manipulate a corneal flap, it is technically easier to perform PRK than it is LASIK.
+After PRK, the surgeon places a soft contact lens over the eye to help the outer layer to grow back and this can take 3-5 days, during that period, the patient may experience discomfort and blurred vision.
+PRK takes longer to achieve a result than LASIK or SMILE, but because the surgeon does not create or manipulate a corneal flap, it is technically easier to perform.

 PRK eye surgery has successfully treated millions of patients since its introduction in the 1980s.

 At London Vision Clinic, our laser eye surgeons typically use PRK in only 5-10% of cases.
 The procedure is most suited to patients with unusually thin or flat corneas, which would make LASIK impractical.

 You can read more about the different types of Laser Eye Surgery available at London Vision Clinic.